ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 - Use [`Keycloak`](https://www.keycloak.org) as authentication and authorization server;
 - Explore the utilities and annotations that `Spring Boot` provides when testing applications.

+> Note.
+In the [`Kubernetes Environment`](https://github.com/ivangfr/kubernetes-environment) repository, it is shown how to deploy this project in Kubernetes (Minikube)

 ## Build Docker Image

 In a terminal and inside `springboot-testing-mongodb-keycloak` root folder, run the following command to build